-Lest we forget…lest we forget…
+Lest we forget… lest we forget…

 So, in the rubble was found something that admonishes us.
 Witnessing destruction and death—especially first hand—sobers us, and perhaps that gives the words greater import.
 It makes us pause and reflect on our own mortality and appreciate what we still have that others have lost.
 We have few ruins—or sites of such—in the United States that evoke similar thoughts, but we have many buildings and monuments that should make us grateful for those the structure honors and value the sacrifice they made.
 The best and most lasting are those erected on firm ground, resolutely attached to bedrock underneath, stable and able to bear great loads, withstanding wind or storm.
 Societies and nations are built the same way.
 But not with bricks and mortar—a country is made of the character of its people manifested in the traditions of its history and the principles it espouses.

 Some individuals stand out for contributing more to that history—often becoming the sum and substance of a nation’s foundation—so that the ‘center does hold.’
 Like mortar and stone, it is their blood and bone—their grit and determination—that joins us.
-Over more than two centuries, our land has become dotted with remembrances of them in stone.
+Over two centuries, our land has become dotted with their remembrances in stone.
 Of men and women, who wore our nation’s military uniform, swearing an oath to protect and defend all we hold dear.
 The cloth they wore is the fabric of hopes and dreams of the past, present, and the future.
 And many died so young… so very, very young.

 “We have shared the incommunicable experience of war.
-We have felt, we still feel, the passion of life to its top … In our youth, our hearts were touched with fire.” —Oliver Wendell Holmes, Jr. (who served as a young Union soldier in our Civil War)
+We have felt, we still feel, the passion of life to its top… In our youth, our hearts were touched with fire.”—Oliver Wendell Holmes, Jr. (who served as a young Union soldier in our Civil War)

 At Valley Forge (I know, not a battle but a turning point in our country’s history: the Continental army was bloody and beaten.
 Ready to quit … but didn’t), Gettysburg, the Meuse-Argonne, Guadalcanal, the Battle off Samar, Leyte Gulf, Bastogne, the Battle of Chosin Reservoir, Getlin’s Corner, Khe Sanh, in the USS STARK and USS COLE, Baghdad, Fallujah, Kandahar and many other places—foreign and domestic—known and regrettably unknown, they served and died.
 No matter where they rest, they are forever rooted deeply in that bedrock—in the stone—of our nation.